coins-docs/coins-docs.github.io/docs/rest-api.md

 # Change log:

+2023-07-15:
+* Order status changes: The new `EXPIRED` status indicates cancellation by the matching engine for unfulfilled LIMIT FOK and partially filled limit orders.
+The `CANCELED` status is now applicable only to user-triggered order cancellations.
+* A new `stpFlag` parameter has been added to the Order API to prevent self-dealing.
+The parameter accepts the following values: **CB** (default), **CN**, and **CO**.
+* Additional parameters for `MARKET` order type: `buy quantity` and `sell quoteOrderQty`.

 2023-06-08: Added the `payment request` interface.

 2023-05-17: The disclaimer regarding the following endpoints being in the QA phase has been removed as the QA process has been successfully completed: `/openapi/account/v3/crypto-accounts`, `/openapi/transfer/v3/transfers`, and `/openapi/transfer/v3/transfers/{id}`.